 I am also a mentor in UNL’s Peer Review of Teaching Project.
 To learn more, check out our website.

-In 2015 I was honored to be named UNL’s Omicron Delta Kappa (Leadership/Honor Society) Professor of the Month.
-In 2016 I received the Carroll R. McKibben Distinguished Teaching Award.
+In 2016, I was honored to receive the Carroll R. McKibben Distinguished Teaching Award.
+I was also named UNL’s Omicron Delta Kappa (Leadership/Honor Society) Professor of the Month in 2015.